 Start studying as soon as you can, even if it’s little by little!
-If you’re not sure where in the world to start, we highly recommend taking a test prep course – we personally love The Princeton Review, which guarantees you will get a higher test score or get your money back!
+If you’re not sure where in the world to start, we highly recommend taking a test prep course – we personally love Kaplan, which guarantees you will get a higher test score or get your money back!
 They have in-person classes if you’re more of a face-to-face person, but they also have online courses that can fit into your busy schedule.

 Only keep what you love